Warner Bros. Discovery Global Experiences: Properties outside Warner Parks

 Due to various licensing agreements from Warner Bros.
 Consumer Products, some Warner-owned franchises are represented in competitors parks in United States and in some countries in Asia.
 The Wizarding World of Harry Potter a themed land featuring characters and settings from the Wizarding World has operated at Universal Orlando since June 18, 2010.
-With duplicates opening at Universal Studios Japan July 15, 2014, and Universal Studios Hollywood on April 7, 2016.
+With duplicates opening at Universal Studios Japan on July 15, 2014, Universal Studios Hollywood on April 7, 2016, and Universal Studios Beijing on September 20, 2021.
 Under Warner Bros.
-2007 agreement with Universal Parks & Resorts has the rights to uses the Wizarding World characters and settings until July 1, 2019, at which point they will have to renew their rights.
+2007 agreement with Universal Destinations & Experiences has the rights to uses the Wizarding World characters and settings until July 1, 2019, at which point they will have to renew their rights.
 The rights will then expire June 30, 2024, in the event of another renewal the rights will then expire June 30, 2029.

-Since the late 1990s Warner Bros.
-Consumer Products has licensed the rights of characters of DC Comics (Superman, Batman and Wonder Woman, among others), Looney Tunes (Bugs Bunny and Daffy Duck, among others) and Hanna-Barbera (The Flintstones, Scooby-Doo and Tom and Jerry, among others) to Six Flags for usage throughout the United States in theme parks, excluding the Las Vegas metropolitan area.
+Since the 1990s, Warner Bros.
+Consumer Products has licensed characters such as Looney Tunes, Hanna-Barbera and DC Comics to Six Flags for usage throughout the United States in theme parks, excluding the Las Vegas metropolitan area.